hermangroup/docs/introduction/how-to-buy.rst

   With a focus on the Chinese market, ZB.com offers trading from specialized applications for macOS, Windows, Android and iOS.
-Crypto deposits and DASH trading against QC, USDT and BTC.
+Crypto deposits and HISTORIA trading against QC, USDT and BTC.

 Coinfield
   .. image:: exchanges/coinfield.png